MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/terms-of-service-version-history.md

 **Authority.** Customer represents it has all rights and authority necessary to be legally bound to these Terms and Conditions and grant the rights described therein for itself and its affiliates.

-**Limitations.** All information, materials and feedback are provided “as-is” and Microsoft bears the risk of using them; Customer gives no express warranties, guarantees or conditions as to its Feedback; and to the extent permitted under local law, Customer excludes the implied warranties of merchantability, fitness for a particular purpose, title and non-infringement as to its Input.
+**Limitations.** All information, materials, and feedback are provided “as-is” and Microsoft bears the risk of using them; Customer gives no express warranties, guarantees, or conditions as to its Feedback; and to the extent permitted under local law, Customer excludes the implied warranties of merchantability, fitness for a particular purpose, title, and noninfringement as to its Input.

 ## LIMITATIONS ON AND EXCLUSIONS OF REMEDIES AND DAMAGES

 Except as described herein, the only remedy for claims relating to these Terms and Conditions is for Customer to terminate its use of the Preview Feature.
-Neither Party can recover any damages, including direct, consequential, lost profits, special, punitive, indirect or incidental damages from the other.
+Neither Party can recover any damages, including direct, consequential, lost profits, special, punitive, indirect, or incidental damages from the other.
 This limitation applies:

 1. To claims for breach of contract, breach of warranty, guarantee or condition, strict liability, negligence, or other tort to the extent permitted by applicable law.